Master of Social Work

 - For advanced standing, have graduated from an accredited baccalaureate social work program within the last eight years.

 Detailed admissions information will be posted on the Collaborative MSW Program website in the fall of 2013.

 Steps Toward the Degree

-- Prospective student submits a pre-admission application to the MSW program and is recommended for admission.
+- Prospective student submits an admission application and is recommended for admission.

 - Applicant is admitted to the Master of Social Work graduate program.

 - The student submits an Official Declaration of Master’s Degree (GR-1 Form) to the Office of Graduate Studies no later than the end of the semester in which the first six graduate credits are completed.
 This confirms the student’s enrollment in the program.

 - As part of advanced standing coursework, the student registers for SOC WORK 731 Advanced Research Applications in Social Work Practice (fall) and develops a professional project proposal.
 Proposal is reviewed and approved by the course instructor.

 - After successful completion of SOC WORK 731, the student registers for SOC WORK 734 Field Research Consultation (spring) and completes IRB materials and the Approval of Thesis or Project Proposal (GR-2 Form) is submitted to the Office of Graduate Studies by the course instructor.

 - The student files an Application for Graduation with the Registrar’s Office through the Student Information System (SIS).
 The application must be completed and submitted to the Office of the Registrar prior to November 1 for fall semester graduates, and April 1 for spring and summer semester graduates.